KxSystems/ffi/README.md

 Simple function call, intended for one-off calls, and taking two arguments:

-1. Function name (symbol) or list of return type char and function name.
+1. Function name (symbol) or list of the return type char and the function name.
 2. Mixed list of arguments.
 The types of arguments passed to the function are inferred from the q types and should match the width of the arguments the C function expects.
 (If an argument is not a mixed list, append `(::)` to it.)

 ### `bind` – create projection with function resolved to call with arguments

-Prepares a q function and bind it to the provided C function for future calls.
+Prepares a q function and binds it to the provided C function for future calls.
 Useful for multiple calls to C lib.
 Takes three arguments:

-1. function name: simple symbol or list of 2 symbols specifying library name
+1. function name: simple symbol or list of two symbols specifying library name
 2. char array of argument types
 3. char with return type